ofiwg/libfabric/man/fi_endpoint.3.md

   making such calls, user can achieve that by set this option to false.
   If an endpoint's support of CUDA memory relies on making calls to CUDA API, it will return -FI_EOPNOTSUPP for the call to fi_setopt.
+  If either CUDA library or CUDA device is not available, endpoint will return -FI_EINVAL.
+  All providers that support FI_HMEM capability implement this option.

 ## fi_tc_dscp_set